Sereg20/Task_Center/IAS_config/1 Trust Config/README.md

 ![SAML 2.0 Configuration](./Images/5.2.3.png "SAML 2.0 Configuration")

 As a result the trust configuration between your BTP subaccount and IAS tenant is established.
 In IAS admin console you can see your app in Bundled Applications list

+Proceed to the next step: [2 Configure Subject Name Identifier]